 About an hour south of Kuala Terrenganu is Rantau Abang Beach (translated to "Brother's Region" Beach), an old stretch of sand where leatherback, green, and hawksbill turtles come to lay their eggs annually between May and August.
 Previously a popular tourist destination, nowadays there are fewer visitors due to the decline in turtle numbers.
 It is still worth visiting the Rantau Abang Turtle Conservation and Information Centre, where you can see exhibits about turtles and further help to support further turtle conservation efforts.
 In a recent year, the centre successfully hatched and released more than two million turtle hatchlings.

-Written by local enthusiast for Kuala Terengganu hostels
+Written by Travel Expert Kuala Terengganu

 Steph